 Specific Instances of Waste, Fraud, and Abuse

 This is particularly so when we are talking about specific instances of waste, fraud, and abuse in the federal budget such as $200 hammers or $7,000 coffee pots.
 This sort of thing just isn’t important in the grand scheme of things.

 The federal budget was $3,603 billion in 2011.
 Ten percent of $3,603 billion is $360.3 billion.
 That's 360,300 millions!
-This means that in order to reduce the budget by 10% one million dollars at a time we would have to find 360,300 instances in which one million dollars worth of waste, fraud, or abuse occurs on an annual basis.
-We can’t even count to 360,300 let alone find 360,300 ways in which the federal government squanders one million dollars each year.
-Even if we could find a new way to save a million dollars a year every day for a year it would not even make a dent in a $360.3 billion deficit.
-We would only be able to save $365 million in the process, and there are a thousand million in a billion.
-That means it would take 2.74 years (1000/365.25=2.73786) just to save $1 billion in this way.
-In other words, it would take 986 years to save $360.3 billion at this rate (360,300/365.25 = 986.4), and it would take almost 100 years (986.4/10=98.46) to save this amount if we were to save $10 million a year per day.
-And even when there are specific instances of waste, fraud, and abuse that run in the hundreds of millions or even billions of dollars the numbers just don't add up to $360.3 billion per year, and it's just silly to think that they do.
+This means that in order to reduce the budget by 10% one million dollars at a time we would have to find 360,300 instances in which one million dollars worth of waste, fraud, or abuse occurs.
+We can’t even count to 360,300 let alone find 360,300 ways in which the federal government squanders one million dollars on an annual basis.
+Even if we could find a new way to save a million dollars a year every day it would take 986 years to save $360.3 billion in this way.
+(360,300 / 365.25 = 986.4) It would take almost 100 years to save this amount if we were to save $10 million a day.
+And even when there are specific instances of waste, fraud, and abuse that run in the hundreds of millions or even billions of dollars the numbers just don't add up to $360.3 billion.
 (Coburn Sanders MFCU NYT StLuisFed)

 When we look at Figure 1 which shows how the federal budget is actually spent in the real world the numbers become even more problematic.